rankutah/blog/sites/rank-utah/content/portfolio.md

 **Daniel De Souza** <br>
 {{<stars>}}<br>
 "Working with Ben has been easy.
 His pricing is fair and a good choice for any business who wants a professional website.
-Ben is one of the few professional who cares about their clients."
+Ben is one of the few professionals who care about their clients."

 {{< button url="https://blueridgeabbey.com/" text="Visit Blue Ridge Abbey" newtab="true" >}}
 {{< button url="/portfolio/blue-ridge-abbey" text="Performance Results" >}}